SecureSense: Defending Adversarial Attack for Secure Device-Free Human Activity Recognition

 The contributions of this work are summarized as follows: \begin{itemize} \item We firstly investigate how adversarial attacks affect the safety and security of existing deep models running at HAR systems, demonstrating their vulnerabilities by existing adversarial and the proposed bimodal attack.
-To the best of our knowledge, this work is the first that studies the adversarial examples and defense for device-free HAR systems. \item We propose a novel adversarial defense approach, namely RobustSense, which leverages prediction consistency between normal and adversarial examples as a regularization for better model robustness. \item We conduct extensive experiments on wireless human activity recognition and authentication systems.
-The RobustSense offers significant improvement of recognition accuracy with a stable training procedure, avoiding cumbersome hyper-parameter tuning process for adversarial training. \end{itemize} }
+To the best of our knowledge, this work is the first that studies the adversarial examples and defense for device-free HAR systems. \item We propose a novel adversarial defense approach, namely SecureSense, which leverages prediction consistency between normal and adversarial examples as a regularization for better model robustness. \item We conduct extensive experiments on wireless human activity recognition and authentication systems.
+The SecureSense offers significant improvement of recognition accuracy with a stable training procedure, avoiding cumbersome hyper-parameter tuning process for adversarial training. \end{itemize} }

 The rest of this paper is organized by five sections.
 Section \ref{sec:attack} introduces existing IoT-enabled device-free sensing systems and conduct a preliminary research on adversarial attacks.
 Then we introduce our defending method in Section \ref{sec:defense}, which is followed by the experiments in Section \ref{sec:experiment}.
 The related works are reviewed in Section \ref{sec:related-work} and we conclude the paper in Section \ref{sec:conclusion}.